Frequent Asked Questions

 If a student is placed on probation, they can continue to register in classes in the following September to April regular session; however, they are limited to a maximum of 24 cu.

-If a student is required to discontinue, they will be prevented from registering in classes for the following September – April regular session.
+If a student is required to discontinue, they will be prevented from registering in classes for one full year (September – August).

 If a student has experienced an extenuating situation that has resulted in low academic performance and faculty action, they may be eligible to appeal their RTD status and request probation so they can continue to take classes.
 They may also be eligible to request retroactive withdrawals from failed courses.

 In either case, if a student receives a faculty action, they should schedule a meeting with an academic advisor to discuss their options.
 An academic advisor can assist students in developing a course retake strategy, choosing an alternate major and/or preparing an appeal to request probation status or retroactive withdrawals.

 In order to graduate, students must satisfy all program requirements for

 their selected degree and achieve a minimum CWA of 60% overall and 62.5%

 in their major.
 For Honours programs, students must achieve a minimum